 Ordering Food in Spanish

-One of the best ways to become more comfortable with a new language is to find opportunities to practice your Spanish as often as you can.
-We all love Mexican food, why not use what you’ve learned in our podcasts and try ordering food in Spanish during your next visit to a Mexican restaurant, cafe or eatery?
+One of the best ways to become more comfortable with the Spanish language is to find opportunities to practice it as often as you can.
+We all love Mexican food, why not use what you’ve learned in our podcasts and try ordering food in Spanish during your next visit to a Mexican restaurant?

 10 ways of ordering food in Spanish that can help you sound natural